ugobas/Molecular_clock/README.md

 # Molecular_clock
-Software related with the paper "The molecular clock in the evolution of protein structures"
+Software related with the paper: "**The molecular clock in the evolution of protein structures**"

-Program Evol_div
+* Program: Evol_div
-Author Ugo Bastolla Centro de Biologia Molecular Severo Ochoa
+* Author: Ugo Bastolla, (Centro de Biologia Molecular Severo Ochoa, CSIC-UAM, Spain)
-Email: <ubastolla@cbm.csic.es>
+* Email: <ubastolla@cbm.csic.es>

-It includes the needlemanwunsch aligner developed by Dr. Andrew C. R. Martin in the Profit suite of programs, (c) SciTech Software 1993-2007
+* Short description: Given a multiple sequence alignment (MSA) of proteins with known structures, for all aligned pairs it computes and prints sequence and structure similarity measures (.sim), divergence measures (.div) and violations of the molecular clock computed across all possible outgroups (.cv).

-Given a multiple sequence alignment (MSA) of proteins with known structures, for all aligned pairs it computes and prints sequence and structure similarity measures (.sim), divergence measures (.div) and violations of the molecular clock computed across all possible outgroups (.cv).
+* License: Please see license file, and note that it includes the needlemanwunsch aligner developed by Dr. Andrew C. R. Martin in the Profit suite of programs, (c) SciTech Software 1993-2007.

 Similarity measures:
 --------------------